- In 2018, about 20 percent of Medicare beneficiaries were also enrolled in Medicaid.

 - Plans vary from state to state.
 In addition, your state may have multiple types of plans and programs to provide coverage for dual-eligibles.
 For example, states such as New York, Virginia and Minnesota offer special Medicare-Medicaid Plans (MMPs) that integrate all your benefits under both programs.
 (These MMPs have different names in different states.)

-- You can usually change plans, if necessary.
-If you have Medicare and Medicaid, a Medicare Savings Program, or Extra Help with drug costs, you can change Medicare health plans year round (and more than once per year).
+- You can usually change plans.
+If you have Medicare and Medicaid, a Medicare Savings Program, or Extra Help, you can change Medicare health plan as many times as you want each year.
 But, as always, it’s better to choose the right plan(s) from the start and, if possible, avoid being enrolled in coverage you need to change later.

 - Some states are more restrictive.
 All plans have enrollment rules and deadlines, but your state may have stricter rules – especially for the types of Medicaid MLTSS plans that cover only long-term care.